Atletico Madrid join Chelsea in fight for Tagliafico as Ajax defender edges towards exits | Goal.com

 The Rojiblancos already have Renan Lodi to fill a left-back berth in their plans, but the opportunity to bring in another proven performer will be snapped up if the door swings open.

-The Liga giants are, however, aware that the next window is set to prove tricky for all concerned, with the financial implications of the coronavirus pandemic hitting even leading clubs hard.
+The Liga giants are, however, aware that the next window is set to prove tricky for all concerned, with the financial implications of the coronavirus pandemic hitting clubs hard.

 Atletico do not boast the spending power to go splashing the cash and must seek out creative solutions during discussions with Ajax.